 For this example we will use the dataset called “mtcars”, which consists of automotive data.
 Firstly I recommend showing the first and last lines of the dataset.
 To do this, use commands “head()” and “tail()”.

 For further investigation of the dataset, use commands with complex output, as “summary()“ and “str()“.

-If you have some missing values in the dataset, basic approach is to fill them with mean or median value of your dataset.
+If you have some missing values in the dataset, the basic approach is to fill them with a mean or median value of your dataset.

 For today, that’s all.
 If you wanna find how to visualize this data set in a more intuitive way, please check full presentation on SlideShare.
 If you have any questions, don’t hesitate to comment or contact me directly firstname.lastname@example.org